-The Directive significantly affects the structure and practical business organisation of alternative fund managers and the non-UCITS sector including hedge funds, private equity and real estate funds.
+The Directive significantly affects the practical corporate organisational structure of AIFMs and the non-UCITS sector, including hedge funds, private equity and real estate funds.

-Alternative investment Fund Managers (AIFMs) will have to comply with the specific substance, conflict of interest, risk management and liquidity management requirements.
+AIFMD must comply with the specific directive in relation to conflict of interest, risk management and liquidity management requirements.

-● To ensure that all Alternative Investment Fund Managers are subject to appropriate authorisation and regulatory requirements;
+Ensure that all AIFMs are subject to appropriate authorisation and regulatory requirements.

-● To provide a structure to monitor prudential risks through periodic reporting obligations;
+Provide a structure to monitor prudential risks through periodic reporting obligations.

-● To ensure the adequate monitoring and control of prudential risks;
+Guarantee proper monitoring and control of prudential risks.

-● To provide a common approach to protect professional investors;
+Provide a common approach to protect professional investors.

-Managers who are indirectly appointed to make investment decisions or provide risk management services to AIFMs may be subject to the AIFM Directive.
+Managers who are indirectly appointed to take investment decisions or provide risk management services to AIFs can be subject to the AIFMD.

-The implementation of the AIFMD offers significant flexibility to alternative investment managers to choose the operating model that best suits their needs.
-The Directive focuses mainly on the regulation of the Manager.
+Applying the AIFMD equips alternative investment managers with significant flexibility to choose the operating model that best suits their investment needs and strategies.